The Herbarium at Kew A hub of ground-breaking scientific discovery

 Kew houses the largest and most diverse botanical and mycological collections in the world.

-Browse this section to learn more about Kew's extensive collections of plants and fungi specimens and search the collections online.
+Browse this section to learn more about Kew's extensive collections of plant and fungal specimens and search the collections online.

-Herbaria are collections of dried, preserved specimens that document the identity of plants and fungi.
-Kew's Herbarium is one of the largest in the world, holding some seven million specimens, and plays a central role in research into plant and mycological biodiversity around the world.
+Herbaria are collections of dried, preserved specimens that document the identity of plants.
+Kew's Herbarium is one of the largest in the world, holding some seven million specimens, and plays a central role in research into plant biodiversity around the world.